hannahkwan1/students-dropout-and-academic-success/README.md

 --Summary of Initial Results and Coding

-1. Data Collection & Exploration
+1. Data Collection & Exploration-

 Retrieved datasets from the UCI Machine Learning Repository.